Field Trips

 Facilities, accessibility: presentation will talk place in an ADA accessible building, walk will be on mostly flat, well-maintained trails in the dark.
 Indoor restrooms available.

 Description: $15/person to cover program costs.
-Wildlands Conservancy will conduct one of the popular “Hoot Hike” programs for our group, which includes a live owl presentation with education ambassador birds, an owling walk on the trails, and s’mores and hot cocoa around a fire.
-Great Horned and Screech Owls are commonly encountered on this property.
+Wildlands Conservancy will conduct one of their popular “Hoot Hike” programs for our group, which includes a live owl presentation with education ambassador birds, an owling walk on the trails, and s’mores and hot cocoa around a fire.
+Great Horned and Eastern Screech Owls are commonly encountered on this property.

 Saturday, Sept 27, 2025